sndrkrshnn/munin-bot/README.md

 * /weather: Gathers the weather status in Vaxjo (Was previously /dinar)
 * /weather "city": Gathers the weather status in the desired city.
 * /suggestions "suggestion": Gives me *Odin* a suggestion, so I can work on implementing it.
+* /wallpaper or /wallpaper "keyword" can be used to get suggested a random wallpaper.